blagodarin/yttrium/docs/contributing.md

   source code.
 * **Up-to-date.** Yttrium should be kept compatible with the latest development tools and libraries available in the continuous integration systems used.
-* **Concise.** Any supported platform, format, feature and technology is a liability that must be justified.
+* **Concise.** Any supported platform, format, feature or technology is a liability that must be justified.
-* **Comprehensive.** It should be possible to create a full-featured game for all supported platforms using only Yttrium libraries and tools (apart from the build system, of course).
+* **Comprehensive.** It should be possible to create a full-featured game for all supported platforms using only Yttrium libraries and tools (apart from the build system).

-If your contribution align with these aims, consider your pull request almost merged.
+Please don't hesitate to make a contribution that helps Yttrium follow these aims.

 ## Branches

 `master` is a branch for Yttrium users.
 Each commit in this branch represents a *usable* (not necessarily *stable*) state of the project.
 All CI builds should succeed, and all tests should pass.
+All contributions are merged into this branch.

+To contribute, open a pull request, and when code review finishes and all checks pass, it will be merged into `master`.

 `develop` is a branch for Yttrium developers.
-All new changes go into this branch first, and are merged into `master` when they are ready.
+All new changes go into this branch first and are merged into `master` when they are ready, just like any other contributions.

 ## Repository layout